fieldtrip/website/development/project/fwdarch2.md

 # Dealing with the geometry of the forward model

-This part overviews the available routines (and not yet available too!) to get an optimal description of the head geometry in order to build a forwaard model.
+This part overviews the available routines (and not yet available too!) to get an optimal description of the head geometry in order to build a forward model.

 The functions' types available at the moment deal with different types of object